Can I paddle board with knee injuries?

 Balance required for paddle boarding

 As we age, we lose balance, muscle strength and mass.
 This process can be prevented or reversed by preforming physical activities that build muscle and improve balance.
 Yoga is another great indoor activity with similar physical benefits.
 Being able to transition from kneeling to standing requires minimal flexibility however not everyone can perform this physical requirement needed to stand up on a board.
 Even if this step is out of reach right now simple stretches can create more flexibility and movement needed for the body to overcome this hurtle.
-The “S” in SUP can stand for “Sit Up Paddle” as well as “Stand Up Paddle.”
+The “S” in SUP can stand for “sit” as well as “stand.”
 It’s enjoyable regardless of how you SUP and a great way to burn calories on the water.